 Hey, you stinky old mongrel, mun! [*] Me here, Dai, David, Daud, Taavi, Dewi, Rāwiri, Deton, uDavide – Thingy – the one and only, whatever my name is!
 Hello there, matie!
 Shut your gob, right – he’s not seen me writing this bit – this final unscientific after-word, ha!
 Oh, don’t worry about all the racket in by ’ere, in my ‘ead.
 I can’t get rid of those voices still, they’re chattering on all the time.
 At the mo’ that annoying baby’s harping on about the same old nonsense.
 Well, he’s grown up by now, to be an insufferable lad, that’s the word, far as I know.
 He’s like some cheeky pup who’s swallowed more than enough of the old illegal condiments, you could say.
 I’m surprised I’m clever enough to come up with such ideas, even, but there we are —

 But I’ve been listening too much to the stories by that odd lad, Tapani, Steff, Stjepan, Stezz, Ixtebe, Stevo, Kepano, whatever, the one who escaped from the Educational Abattoir in Emerald Town recently.
 And that mad Doctor has a lot to answer for, too.
 Steady on, you’ll get used to it in the end.
 Trust me, right, mate, I can’t remember or see almost anything at all clearly now because of the shadows.
 I’m not sure even who I am properly.
-But I know things I can’t remember.
+But I know things I can’t recall.
 ‘Memory believes before knowing remembers.
 Believes longer than it recollects, longer than knowing truly wonders,’ or something.
 And so on.
 And I do know for sure that here, on the Eyrth, we have to resist the shadows who want to govern us, by enchanting us with bread and circuses so that we’ll be swept off to Somewhere Else by an irresistible tsunami without us realising.

-Oh, now I can see, or understand at least.
+Oh, now I can understand – or see, at least.
 It’s as if the pictures are rushing into my ‘ead!
 How strange!
 We were coming back from the event, the Festival of Glory and Gladness, like I was sayin’.
 Middle of Summertide, supposedly, but a storm was rising, while the voice of some preacher on the sound-transceiver was threatening all kinds of terrible punishments for those who wouldn’t obey the Higher Authorities.
-Frightening figures materialised from nowhere.
-They seemed the like spirits of crazed bogeys in the mist.
-It looked like they’d run over the fields from the direction of the old cottage, and their arms were full o’ loot of some kind.
-Now I've heard that one of 'em was the Wýkinger's sister.
-In fact, she was fighting with some bald man, really old, fifty, maybe.
-He was short and ugly as sin, wearing an expensive but hideous suit, all muddy.
-I dunno, but that's what was going on, right?
-The girl ran straight into the middle of the road, trying to get away from the enraged devil.
-There was nothing we could do, mun, that's what everyone says!
-There was somethin' wrong with the breaks after that Old Solider tried to soup up the van a month or so ago, that's what the dumb Doctor said, anyway.
+Frightening figures materialised from nowhere, like the spirits of crazed bogeys appearing in the half-light.
+Recently, I’ve heard that one of ‘em was the Wýkinger’s sister.
+In fact – I’ve been told – she’d been fighting with some squaddie-geezer, really old, fifty, maybe.
+They’d been trudging over the fields from the direction of the old blue cottage, their arms full o’ loot of some kind.
+(We didn’t see all this, of course, but he was a bit of a brute and ugly as a stung proboscis monkey, wearing a hideous clown-suit and big fancy coat, all muddy.
+I dunno, but that’s what was going on, right?)
+The girl rushed straight into the middle of the road (trying to get away from the enraged devil, by all accounts).
+There was nothing we could do, mun, that’s what everyone says!
+Must've been somethin’ wrong with the brakes after that joke of an Old Solider tried to soup up the van a month or so ago, according to the daft Doctor, anyway.

 “On my part, when I was a child being battered inside that fleshy sac which was womb and prison to me for so long, I was similar to a rag doll in a hessian sack, a creature that was pitiful and ignorant, who could not but be frightened.
 Who would have done differently?
 Needless to say that I used to be completely weak compared with how strong I am now.
 After many long years of practice, I am coming to appreciate my own remarkable abilities, which are peerless, and I have placed determination in place of fear.”

-Well, now then, we, the two intrepid lads – me and the, the Mathemagician Manqué – are always chatting on, while we plan to conquer the World.
+Well, now then, we, the two intrepid lads – me and the, the ...
+Mathemagical Monkey (as they say in Il'-Efranké, apparently) – are always chatting on, while we plan to conquer the World.
 And the other voices inside never stop their whispering either, but apart from that, I’m totally with-it, in my opinion at least.
 Right then, I’ve gotta go to see that annoying big-cheese, Ooh, Price, Pritchard, Probert, Probyn, p’rhaps, to talk about the same old story, about ‘all my problems.’
 I can’t work out if he’s like a starving hound, or some wrinkly wizard, or a guerrilla who was terribly injured ages ago.
 But whatever he is, every time he’ll be lying down there on his couch, playing with that fancy snuff-box enough to drive you nuts.
 I’ll be sitting on an old, battered armchair, that’s still dead comfy, in the far corner of the office, like a prophet on his throne.
 The arms’re full of holes, and I imagine I'm a brave Knight, flying round Other Worlds to kill beasties and free the folk from the stern monarch's grasp, whilst I weave my magic tales.

 And talking of being busy.
 I’ve been chatting lots with that Lady Meykbeds who runs the whole place.
 Ooh, she’s a fine woman!
 She’ll never be my Mam, like that poor lady, my tortured angel, who almost died when I was born (and that’s why I’ve been cursed ever since), but she comes close.
 She’s been suggesting so many things for me to do, like collecting multi-coloured fungus in the pine forest in the wee hours, and practising being a fireman (although she has to light the fires first).
 She doesn’t care about all my quirks, and loves my inner child.
 Really, I fetch and carry for her, and enjoy doing all the chores, like finding special, and lovely, and, valuable things, and keeping them safe.
 And Oh, those cakes with all the exotic herbs in we share in the kitchen.
 They’re so tasty, the best things on the Planet.
 They make me feel like I can fly, and talk with the fidgety dead.
 Now, where’s my crazy bro?

 Well, I for one think that enough’s enough.
-I am the Grim Jester, after all, like in the comics, in the guise of a charming prince, although I’ve been scarred so painfully that I look like a creature from the black lagoon under my clothes.
+I am the Grisly Jester, after all, like in the comics, in the guise of a charming prince, although I’ve been scarred so painfully that I look like a creature from the black lagoon under my clothes.
 I’ve dived into the Forgotten Gorge of Alathak, and crossed the roiling waters of the River Sed in the Heart of the Continent, avoiding all the psychic vampires led by Sonath Dieskrad.
-During this awfully long journey, I had to hide from view in the polluted landscape, by day and by night.
+During my awfully long journey, I had to hide from view in the polluted landscape, by day and by night.
 There I’ve gathered so much from the lunatic fringe, and the inspired shamans, and the underprivileged living on the edges of society.
 I’ve read, and heard, and watched – and learned through experience, y’see – and life is such a hard master, for definite.
 And there’s been so much blood, and sweat, and tears, no two ways about it.
 It makes you think, doesn’t it – how can you live, with the violence and crime on the increase still?
 Not by being good all the time, that’s for sure, and there I’m completely right, in all likelihood.

 And so, I get free by accident from the grasp of mundane reality, with its shared signs and ancient images, by accepting unreality as does an innocent kid, who’s not been corrupted by the hateful laws yet.
-There, in the continuous twilight, the sweet words of tales telling of living toys, talking animals, and flying beds are the most important things, together with the slippery logic that rules the spectral hinterland.
+There, in the perpetual twilight, the sweet words of tales telling of living toys, talking animals, and flying beds are the most important things, together with the slippery logic that rules the spectral hinterland.
 And there, bodies are as flexible as plastic molluscs, and you can stretch ideas until they almost shatter.

 “I have been trained by those who understand the truth, and now I am under orders.
 No-one can stop me.
-I am one who is stronger than him, the one who became addicted to drugs, I am intelligent, having had a surfeit of education.
+I am one who is stronger than him, the one who became addicted to drugs.
+I am intelligent, having had a surfeit of education.
 I am fluent and inventive, while he was in the end a pitiful example of a human being, deceived and broken.
-For the moment I bide my time, awaiting the appearance of the Scarlet Seal.”
+For the moment, I bide my time, awaiting the appearance of the Scarlet Seal.”

 I’ve been seeking my own magic word, then, and recently I’ve found it – although I’m not going to write it here, nor say it.
 But it’s a word created by using the first letters of the names of some Strange Divinities.
 And it’s full of wisdom and strength, this word, I’ve already discovered that.
 I’m going to use it to transform myself completely.
 Then I’ll search for the Eternal Rock where I’ll grab the thunder-bolt to change bigotry for acceptance, and hatred for love, once and for all.
 After that, I’ll disappear from the ordinary world, stopping myself, thanks to my magical powers, from becoming conventional, and normal, and boring.
-And so, in the Brave New World, which feeds like a parasite on our hopes and fears, growing constantly, whilst maturing and getting more complex as a result, I shall live with my Beautiful Princess.
+And so, in the Brave New World, which feeds like a symbiote on our hopes and fears, growing constantly, whilst maturing and getting more complex as a result, I shall live with my Beautiful Princess.
 And friendship, and hope, shall win out over loss, and mourning, and judgement, and terror, at last.

 “When the time comes, I shall set free forces that have not ever before been seen on the face of the round Eyrth, from the rainbow-coloured fields of the Nw Yrth.
 For I was the baby created through magical tricks, who shall fulfil the covenant made with the first Magus during the earliest era, in the House of Rebirth that was my grave and my womb also.
 And the sands of time fly irreversibly, chep – er – chep – er – chep – er,’ from the shattered hour-glass of modern existence, until the last shadow falls.
 So I have spoken.
 And so it shall be!”